dtonhofer/rstudio_coding/course_2_week_1/plot_pdf_of_area.md

-# Coursera "Statistics with R" C2W1: Plotting the PDF of "area" of the "ames" dataset
+# Plotting the PDF of "area" of the "ames" dataset

 ## Prepare